+5. If you have used the language line for interpretation services, how convenient and helpful do you feel the service is for customers with Limited English Proficiency?

+Responses %

+Not convenient or helpful 4 7%

+Moderately convenient and helpful 7 13%

 Very convenient and helpful 5 9%

-Never Used It 41 73%
+Never Used It 40 73%

-6. In your opinion, does language present a barrier to those with Lim ited English P roficiency
+6. In your opinion, does language present a barrier to those with Limi from using Skagit Transit services? ted English P roficiency

-from using Skagit Transit services?

 Responses %

-Yes, frequently 8 14%
+Yes, frequently 6 11%

-Yes, sometimes 14 25%
+Yes, sometimes 20 36%

-Yes, rarely 16 29%
+Yes, rarely 8 15%

-No 17 30%
+No 21 38%